When God redirects us

 All the people were assembled together, they took their swords, and all the weapons which were used for the shedding of man's blood, and they did bury them up deep in the earth.

 And this they did, it being in their view a testimony to God, and also to men, that they never would use weapons again for the shedding of man's blood; and this they did, vouching and covenanting with God, that rather than shed the blood of their brethren they would give up their own lives.

-Notice that this wasn't just a symbolic gesture.
-Mormon specifically uses the word covenant to describe their promise.
-A covenant so important that, when they were about to break it out of love for their Nephite brethren, "Helaman feared lest by so doing they should lose their souls."
+Note that this wasn't just a symbolic gesture.
+Mormon specifically uses the word covenant.
+This was a covenant so important that, when they were about to break it out of love for their Nephite brethren, "Helaman feared lest by so doing they should lose their souls."

-Ultimately (and thankfully), they did not break their covenant of peace.
-But that didn't stop these Ammonite converts from helping in the cause, of course.
-They offered provisions, lands, and other aid to strengthen the Nephites.
-And then, in about as Godlike an action as possible, these wonderful Christians offered their own sons to save the Nephites:
+Ultimately (and thankfully), the Ammonite converts never broke their covenant of peace.
+But that didn't stop them from helping in the cause They offered provisions, lands, and other aid to strengthen the Nephites.
+Then, in an act of godlike sacrifice, these wonderful Christians offered their own sons to become one with and then save the Nephites:

 But behold, it came to pass they had many sons, who had not entered into a covenant that they would not take their weapons of war to defend themselves against their enemies; therefore they did assemble themselves together at this time, as many as were able to take up arms, and they called themselves Nephites.

 And they entered into a covenant to fight for the liberty of the Nephites, yea, to protect the land unto the laying down of their lives; yea, even they covenanted that they never would give up their liberty, but they would fight in all cases to protect the Nephites and themselves from bondage.

 Notice the "covenant" word appearing over and over again to describe the promise made by those willing sons.